nhatdang2604/Keycloak-PoC/readme.md

 ### Create an account for app and grant permissions
 ```
-CREATE USER 'app'@'%' IDENTIFIED WITH mysql_native_password BY 'app'
+CREATE USER 'app'@'%' IDENTIFIED WITH mysql_native_password BY 'app';
 ```
 ```
 GRANT ALL PRIVILEGES ON *.* TO 'app'@'%' WITH GRANT OPTION;